umass-cics250-regex-game/umass-cics250-regex-game.github.io/README.md

 - All quiz and game scores are recorded anonymously to ensure user privacy.
 - Analysis allows instructors to track learning progress and the effectiveness of the exercises.

+---

+## Resources
+### Lesson Plan

+A detailed [lesson plan](https://github.com/umass-cics250-regex-game/umass-cics250-regex-game.github.io/blob/main/RLO%20Lesson%20Plan%20F25.pdf) for using the Regex Game in a classroom setting is available in this repository as a PDF.
+The lesson plan guides instructors on how to integrate the game into their curriculum.